BAkinmarin/the-cleaning-hack-calculator/README.md

 - No. of Bathrooms

-- No. of Livingrooms
+- No. of Living areas / Receptions

-- Other rooms
+- Other rooms i.e. Conservatory, Utility

 This information allows the business owner to predict how long a job might take ans assign resources accordingly.